It’s not all about the bling…

 I don’t really cover much about nutrition in my blogging, so it’s not really a challenge to me.

-My blogging does not take up much time, I do it either early mornings or late night and other than that I run a lot and spend time photographing my amazing clients, which keeps me busy.
+My blogging does not take up much time, I do it either early mornings or late at night and other than that I run a lot and spend time photographing my amazing clients, which keeps me busy.

 2014 will be an exciting year, I plan to do my first full marathon and work on my speed work much like I did earlier in 2013.
 I let that slide a little towards the end of the year concentrating on mileage, which I think was a mistake.

 The one skill I need to master is marathon running.
 I have run 16 miles on my own several times but never raced more than 13.1, so that’s my new challenge.
-(On Wednesday this week, Jules completed a 22.5 mile marathon training run!)
+(On Wednesday this week, Jules completed a 22.5-mile marathon training run!)

 I would like to ask the next featured blogger, “What do you get from blogging personally, is putting pen to paper enough or do you thrive on feedback?”